froohoo/RoboND-Rover-Project/README.md

  In addition to the minimum passing requiremenents, aspirational goals may include:

  4. Mapping to a higher fidelity.
+ 5. Develop capability for rover to autonomously correct when stuck.
- 5. Picking up samples as well as locating them.
+ 6. Picking up samples as well as locating them.
- 6. Returning to the starting point once all the samples are collected.
+ 7. Returning to the starting point once all the samples are collected.

-For this submission, the minimum criteria were met, and an attepmt was made to complete aspirational goals 4 & 5.
-An attempt was not made to return the rover back to its start position (#6).
+For this submission, the minimum criteria were met, and an attepmt was made on the aspirational goals 4,5,6.
+An attempt was not made to return the rover back to its start position (#7).

  **Training / Calibration**